Skip to main content

 EventFires when

-New FindingA finding is created (by Mjolnir, black-box testing, or manual triage)
+New FindingA finding is created (by Mjolnir, manual triage, Watchdog, or import)

 New Asset DiscoveredA new domain, subdomain or IP is added to your attack surface